Options for Same Sex Couples

 Artificial insemination involves inserting prepared semen through the neck of the womb (the cervix) and into the uterus, close to the time of ovulation.
 Sometimes, fertility drugs may be used to stimulate the ovaries and encourage the release of eggs.

 IVF is a treatment where fertility medications are used to prompt a larger number of eggs to grow (usually 5-10).
 These eggs are removed from the ovaries and combined with the donated sperm in the laboratory via intracytoplasmic sperm injection (ICSI), where an individual sperm is injected directly into the egg.
 The embryo develops in the laboratory for 5 days before being transferred back to the woman.

-A number of same-sex couples choose to egg-share and we can facilitate this process.
-Egg sharing is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred into the other partner, with the effect that one partner is the birth mother and the other partner is the genetic mother.
+Some same-sex, and gender and sexually diverse couples choose to egg-share and we can facilitate this process.
+Egg sharing is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred into the other partner, with the effect that one partner is the birth parent and the other partner is the genetic parent.

 For many couples this is a beautiful process that allows both parents to have a unique linkage to the child.